Obama will deal on budget, not on debt limit: ABC interview

 Democratic Representative Chris Van Hollen said on the same program that legislation mandating delays in putting the law in place would stand in the way of making health insurance affordable to many Americans and is "not acceptable."

 Lawmakers last week considered extending government funding at current $988 billion levels until mid-December, but Tea Party Republicans insisted that cuts to Obamacare remain part of the package.

-Obama is expected to focus on the positive, discussing progress made and highlighting his prescriptions for boosting job creation amid budget battles expected with Republicans in Congress in the weeks ahead.
+Obama is expected to focus on the positive, discussing progress made and highlighting his prescriptions for boosting job creation amid budget battles with Republicans.

-Obama said he would be willing to talk to House Speaker John Boehner about reversing deep across-the-board spending cuts that went into effect this year through the process known as sequestration, but said the House of Representatives' top Republican has been an unwilling partner.
+He said he would be willing to talk to House Speaker John Boehner about reversing deep across-the-board spending cuts that went into effect this year through the process known as sequestration, but said Boehner has been an unwilling partner.

 "There are ways of doing this.
-It's just that they haven't been willing to negotiate in a serious way on that," he said.
+It's just that they haven't been willing to negotiate in a serious way on that," Obama said.

 Obama and Boehner have clashed on repeated occasions over the budget.
 A standoff over raising the debt limit in 2011 resulted in the first-ever U.S. credit rating downgrade and dealt a setback to the nascent economic recovery.

 Obama also said he is willing to talk to Republicans about how to accelerate further reductions in the budget deficit.
 But he pointed out that the deficit has shrunk more quickly than expected, and said that efforts by "a portion of Congress" to push for sharper budget reductions would only worsen the wide gap between rich and poor in the United States.

 "There's no serious economist out there that would suggest that if you took the Republican agenda of slashing education further, slashing Medicare further, slashing research and development further, slashing investments in infrastructure further, that would reverse some of these trends of inequality," he said.